grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

         ]
     }
     ```
-    **Note: Make sure to replace the placeholders with your AWS account ID and the bucket name.**
+    **Make sure to replace the placeholders with your AWS account ID and the bucket name.**

-1. Add the policy to the bucket:
+2. Add the policy to the bucket:

     ```bash
     aws s3api put-bucket-policy --bucket loki-aws-bucket --policy file://bucket-policy.json